codethread/qmk.nvim/README.md

 		position = 'inside',
 		keymap_overrides = {
-            -- key codes are mapped literally against the entire key in your layout -- lua magic patterns must be escaped with `%`, sorry, I'll fix this one day -- watch ot for emojis as they are double width ['LSG%(KC_GRAVE%)'] = 'Next Window',
+            -- key codes are mapped literally against the entire key in your layout -- longer key codes are checked first, and these will replace the value displayed in the preview --
+            -- lua magic patterns must be escaped with `%`, sorry, I'll fix this one day -- watch ot for emojis as they are double width ['LSG%(KC_GRAVE%)'] = 'Next Window',